A hidden parking sign cannot be obeyed

-The hidden parking sign defense in action.
-Here is a story with a happy ending about how we fought an NYC parking ticket for our client using the hidden parking sign defense.
+Here is a story that stars the hidden parking sign defense and has a happy ending.
+In other words, we fought an NYC parking ticket for our client, raised the hidden parking sign defense, and beat the evil ticket.

-Betty, a wonderful senior citizen, drove all the way to Brooklyn from New Jersey to spend time with her family.
+Betty drove to Brooklyn from New Jersey to spend time with her family.
 It was a sleepover.

 The orange invitation to an NYC fundraiser

-When Betty reached her car, there was an orange envelope stuck under her windshield.
-She got a parking ticket for a violation of Code 20 which reads:
+However, when Betty reached her car, an orange envelope peeked out from under her windshield wiper.
+She got a parking ticket for violating Code 20 for disobeying a no-parking sign.

 Our client looked high and low for a parking sign regulating her space that prohibited parking.
-Zilch, zero, nada.
-She drove back to her son’s house and returned to the scene of the crime with him.
+But she couldn’t find any such parking sign.
+Subsequently, she drove back to her son’s house and returned to the scene of the “no parking crime” with him.

 After searching for a few minutes, Betty’s son noticed a parking sign hidden behind a bunch of tree branches.
-The sign was almost impossible to see.
+It was almost impossible to see.

 When you’re right-FIGHT

 “I did not deserve this parking ticket.
 How can I obey a parking sign I can’t see?”
 Said Betty.
 She communicated with us and explained her story.
-We suggested she take a photograph of the hidden sign and email it to us, which she did.
+We suggested she photograph the hidden sign and email it to us, which she did.

-After looking at the photograph, our recommendation was to fight the NYC parking ticket.
-Betty declined the Parking Ticket Warrior’s invitation to an NYC fundraiser.
+After looking at the photograph, we recommended fighting the NYC parking ticket.
+Betty agreed.

 How to prepare the hidden parking Sign Defense

-That means when you contest a parking ticket because of the existence or non-existence of a parking sign, you must absolutely, positively present overlapping photographs of the entire block, with front and back (where necessary) of every parking sign to beat your NYC parking ticket.
+That means when you contest a parking ticket because of the existence or non-existence of a parking sign, you must present overlapping photographs of the entire block, with the front and back (where necessary) of every parking sign to beat your NYC parking ticket.

 Here are the photographs we submitted to beat Betty’s parking ticket for a violation of Code 20